 The voucher is valid for 12 months.
 The organiser must also offer the customer an alternative for the cancelled event.
 If this alternative is cheaper than the original event, you receive the difference in the form of a voucher.

 The vouchers are covered against the insolvency of the event company.

-If the consumer does not redeem the voucher within the validity period of 18 months, he can claim back the money.
+If the consumer does not redeem the voucher within the validity period he can claim back the money.